pimcore/pimcore/docs/Development_Documentation/02_MVC/04_Routing_and_URLs/02_Custom_Routes.md

-# URLs based on Custom Routes
+# URLs Based on Custom (Static) Routes

 ## Introduction
-When your application has functionality where there is no Pimcore Document necessary.
-For example you have a news list, which is generated out of a Pimcore object list, and you want to give the news a detail page.
+Static routes are necessary for functionalities where you don't have an underlying document or where you have the need of dynamic URLs.
+For example you have a news list, which is generated out of a Pimcore object list and you want to give the news a detail page.
 Or you want create product lists with detail pages, or cart pages, a checkout process, ...

 All things where Documents are not practical.
 Here Custom Routes come into action and allow the definition of URL patterns that are delegated to specific controllers with specific views.